Jake Burger Player Props: White Sox vs. Rays

 Jake Burger At The Plate

-- Burger has four doubles, six home runs and six walks while batting .240.
+- Burger is batting .259 with four doubles, seven home runs and six walks.

-- Burger has had an RBI in six games this year (33.3%), including four multi-RBI outings (22.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Burger has had at least one RBI in 36.8% of his games this season (seven of 19), with two or more RBI four times (21.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In seven of 18 games this season, he has scored, including multiple runs once.
+- He has scored at least one run eight times this year (42.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.